 After years of carefully analyzing why cancer patients get well, this is our conclusion: Survivors change.
 They create a state of body, mind and spirit where they are well and they live from that state.
 Survivors heal the whole person.
 Six areas of life – medical, nutritional, exercise, attitude, support and spiritual – are key components to survivorship and wellness.
-These areas comprise the Cancer Recovery Wellness Pyramid and the core of what we believe at the Cancer Recovery Foundation.
+These areas comprise the Cancer Recovery Wellness Pyramid and the core of what we believe at Cancer Recovery Foundation International.
 In interviews and surveys with over 16,000 “terminal” survivors, a pattern of strategies and practices has emerged.
 Key answers and information have been incorporated into our recovery plan and confirm our beliefs:

 Three important points:

 - The majority of survivors do not believe they recovered their health by chance.
 They participated intimately in the management of their treatment.

 - Survivors do not credit their medical team alone, or even primarily, for their good health.
 They feel they personally earned health and well being.

 - Survivors stopped simply treating their illness.
 They started creating wellness.
 At CRFI, we sincerely hope and pray that you will carefully, rationally and thoughtfully consider incorporating this evidence and these practices in your own life.
 We are here to support you each step of the way.
 You are not alone.

 Over 96% of cancer survivors start and complete at least one course of conventional medical treatment.
 Surgery, radiation, chemotherapy, hormonal therapy and immunotherapy are the treatments of choice.
 8 out of 10 survivors insist on one or more second opinion consultations; 7 in 10 change doctors at least once.
 Survivors take charge.
 They ask hard questions of their healthcare team.